 - Following a regular blog calendar works wonders for raising credibility levels.

-- Blogs are one of the top content strategies (Hubspot, 2020).
+- Blogs are among the top content marketing strategies in the B2B marketing funnel (Hubspot, 2020).

 - They now face a problem of plenty; the blog scene is indeed very crowded.
-To ensure that you get eyeballs, make your content to the point and extremely relevant for your audience.
+To ensure that you get eyeballs, make your content marketing to the point and highly relevant to your audience.